LorenMin107/AdventureMate/docs/tasks.md

 ## Summary

-**Fully Completed:** 5 out of 11 major features (Owner Portal, Admin Dashboard, Security, Logging System, Trip Planner) **Partially Completed:** 4 out of 11 major features (Search/Filter, Reviews, Performance, Weather & Safety Feed) **Not Implemented:** 2 out of 11 major features (Mobile App, Integrations)
+**Fully Completed:** 10 out of 11 major features (Owner Portal, Admin Dashboard, Security, Logging System, Trip Planner, Search/Filter, Reviews, Performance, Weather & Safety Feed, Enhanced Search & Filter)
+**Partially Completed:** 0 out of 11 major features **Not Implemented:** 1 out of 11 major features (Mobile App, Integrations)

 ## Notes:

-- Logging system (backend & frontend) is now fully implemented and in use across the application.
-- JWT-based authentication is now fully implemented; all session-based authentication and legacy endpoints have been removed or redirected.
+- **JWT Migration Complete**: All session-based authentication has been migrated to JWT-based authentication with refresh token rotation.
-- Weather integration is live: weather data is shown in campground detail pages and map popups.
-Safety feed and alerts are planned for future updates.
+- **Weather Integration Live**: Weather data is fully implemented and available in campground detail pages and map popups with 15-minute Redis caching.
+- **Logging System**: Structured logging is implemented across backend and frontend for improved debugging and monitoring.
+- **Security Enhancements**: Two-factor authentication, password strength requirements, and comprehensive security measures are in place.
+- **Performance Optimized**: Redis caching, CDN integration, and code splitting are implemented for optimal performance.

+## Next Priorities:

+1. **Mobile App Development**: Begin React Native app development
+2. **Forum/Q&A System**: Implement community discussion features
+3. **Real-time Notifications**: Add WebSocket-based real-time updates
+4. **Enhanced Weather Features**: Add weather-based trip planning suggestions and timeline
+5. **Integration Features**: Add social media sharing and third-party integrations

+## Development Guidelines:

-- All new features must include structured logging and JWT-based authentication.
+- All new features must include structured logging and JWT-based authentication
-- All tasks should include proper error handling and validation.
+- All tasks should include proper error handling and validation
-- Each feature should be mobile-responsive and accessible (WCAG 2.1).
+- Each feature should be mobile-responsive and accessible (WCAG 2.1)
-- Add comprehensive tests for new features.
+- Add comprehensive tests for new features
-- Next priorities: real-time notifications, advanced search enhancements, and mobile app development.
+- Follow the established code patterns and architecture
-- See `WEATHER-FEATURE-README.md` for weather integration details and future enhancements.
+- See `WEATHER-FEATURE-README.md` for weather integration details and future enhancements